kubeflow/kubeflow/kubeflow/nvidia-inference-server/README.md

 $ ks apply default -c iscomp
 ```

-## Using the Inference Server
+## Using the TensorRT Inference Server

-Now that the inference server is running you can send HTTP or GRPC
+Now that TRTIS is running you can send HTTP or GRPC requests to it to
-requests to it to perform inferencing.
-By default the inferencing
+perform inferencing.
+By default the inferencing service is exposed
-service is exposed with a LoadBalancer service type.
-Use the following
+with a LoadBalancer service type.
+Use the following to find the
-to find the external IP for the inference service.
-In this case it is
+external IP for TRTIS.
+In this case it is 35.232.176.113.
-35.232.176.113.

 ```shell
 $ kubectl get services